 We had an awful experience with Alex this month.
 While at a Harvard football game, I noticed Alex's hands and face had broken out in a weird rash/hives.
 I called the doc who had me bring her to the ER.
 They administered Benadryl, but they weren't getting much better.
 After a few hours, they released us with an epi pen and an allergist appt.

 It happened again at school that Tuesday.
 As I was explaining what happened to her teachers, one of them looked at her and said, "is this it?"
 I freaked out and brought her home.
 I made a list of the two sets of antecedents to the reaction and the only thing I could come up with in common was cold water.
 At the football game, she was a bit wet from her water (and it was cold out) and at school, she was washing her hands in very cold water.
+I presented this info to the allergist on Wednesday and he made a tentative diagnosis of Cold Uticaria.
+Basically, I was told Alex was allergic to the cold.

 He had me give her the ice cube test (apparently the only diagnostic for this- hold an ice cube on the skin) and she failed.
 Hives everywhere I took her out in the jogging stroller and she broke out again (50 degrees), and to the playground (60 degrees but cold, wet playground equipment).
 I was told to give her Benadryl as needed and Zyrtec daily, not let her swim in cold water, and have epi pen on me at all times.
 He suggested I give her a popsicle (with Epi pen and Benadryl in hand) to see if we would need to avoid cold foods.
 I was told it was not a virus, would probably last at least her childhood but probably more, and that I should consider a move to a warmer climate.